capytaine/capytaine/docs/user_manual/installation.rst

     python -c 'import capytaine as cpt; print(cpt.__version__)'

 You might want to use a `virtual environment <https://docs.python.org/3/library/venv.html>`_ to install Capytaine independently of your other Python packages and avoid any risk of dependency conflict.
+If you are using an IDE, you can install Capytaine in a virtual environment using the graphical interface such as `in PyCharm <https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html>`_ or `in VSCode <https://code.visualstudio.com/docs/python/environments#_creating-environments>`_.

 The package can also be installed by other modern PyPI-based Python package managers, such as UV_ (see above), PDM_ or poetry_.